 CMP funds may not be used for uses prohibited by law, regulation, or CMS policy.
 These include but are not limited to:

-- Projects disapproved by CMS
+- Projects denied by CMS

 - Survey and certification operations or State expenses not previously mentioned above